 Inside, the TTS upholds Audi's reputation for finely crafted cabins with a simple yet elegant dashboard and high-quality materials throughout.
 There's plenty of room up front, but the rear seats are occasional use units best suited for the short of limb.

-With 13.1 cubic feet of trunk space, the TTS is better-suited to cargo hauling than most other coupes.
-Additionally, its hatchback makes it easy to load bulkier items, and folding down the rear seats increases stowage space to 24.7 cubes.
+With 12 cubic feet of trunk space, the TTS is better suited to cargo hauling than most other coupes.
+Additionally, its hatchback makes it easy to load bulkier items.
 All in all, the TTS is more practical than one might expect.

 Under the Hood

-Power comes from a tuned version of VW Group's venerable turbocharged and direct injected 2.0-liter four-cylinder.
-The motor good for 265 horsepower and 258 lb-ft of torque - compared with the standard TT, that's 45 additional ponies but the exact same level of torque.
+Power comes from a tuned version of VW Group's venerable turbocharged and direct injected TFSI 2.0-liter four-cylinder.
+The engine makes 292 horsepower at 5,400 rpm and 280 lb-ft. of torque starting at just 1,900 rpm.

 Standard and Optional Features

-Every TTS model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.
+Every TTS model is outfitted with dual front, side, head curtain and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

 Alternatives to the Audi TTS include the Porsche Cayman and the Alfa Romeo 4C.
 Buyers can also look at a fully-loaded BMW M235i.